devangshekhar/Fraudulent-Loan-Detection-Model/README.md

 Built a mogistic regression-based machine learning model to detect fraudulent customers while providing consumer durable loans.
-Performed a thorough data analysis in Python to identify key features,a chieving a model accuracy of 96%
+Performed a thorough data analysis in Python to identify key features, achieving a model accuracy of 96%